mohdasif2294/TweetsMap/README.md

 # TweetsMap
-This is an App which visualizes all the real time tweets on a SVG Map using Twitter Stream API.
+This is a web and mobile responsive App which visualizes all the real time tweets on a SVG Map using Twitter Stream API.
 Server.js serves as the server for the clients.

 <h3><b>To RUN:</b></h3>